areaDetector/ADViewers/docs/ADViewers/PY_NTNDA_Viewer.rst

 5. **ColorMode** All work

-6. **Gain** Suggestions are 1 for simulation mode linarRamp and 255 for simulation mode peaks.
+6. **Gain** Suggestions are 1 for simulation mode linearRamp and 255 for simulation mode peaks.

 commonPlugins
 ~~~~~~~~~~~~~